sararoma95/Re-ReND/README.md

 ```
 ### 6. Running the viewer
 The viewer code is provided in this repo, as three .html files for two types of datasets.
-The isntruction to use are inside the folder viewer.
+The instructions to use are inside the folder viewer.

 ### Note: Create the data by yourself
 The scripts to extract the data are also provided for this specific implementations.
 Feel free to recreate the data by yourself.